-You will learn how to section, polish and etch a wide range of materials.
+You will learn how to section, polish and etch a range of metals.
 You will then have to deploy your knowledge of materials to research what they are likely to be and why they are used.
 Whilst you are materials scientists rather than engineers, it is important for you to be aware of the uses to which alloys are put, and the constraints the real world can place on material selection.